THE-SINDOL/AutomatedOvertrainingDetection/README.md

 ### Local Training:
 - If you plan to train locally, create a directory named `ROD` in your "Mangio-RVC".
-- Drop the unpacked files inside the 'ROD' directory.
+- Drop the unpacked files inside the created `ROD` directory.

 ### Colab Training: